danyzly/BaseFund/README.md

 ---

 ## Overview
 **BaseFund** is an experimental series of smart contracts deployed on [Base Network](https://base.org).
-The project evolves step by step from a **basic escrow crowdfunding contract** into more complex and feature-rich versions.
+The project evolves step-by-step from a **basic escrow crowdfunding contract** into more complex and feature-rich versions.
-Each version demonstrates improvements in **security, gas efficiency, features, and developer best practices**.
+Each version highlights improvements in **security, gas efficiency, developer UX, and best practices**.

 ---